vignesh-jumisa/readme/README.md

      instance.
    * How to unlock Jenkins using a script.
    * Steps to create a Jenkins admin user by using user data.
-   * Steps to install recommended plugins using script.
+   * Steps to install recomended plugins suing script.

+Before making the hands dirty,lets have a short introduction about jenkins.

+## What is Jenkins?
+ * Jenkins is a self-contained, open source automation server which can be used to automate all sorts of tasks related to building, testing, and delivering or deploying software.

+* Jenkins can be installed through native system packages, Docker, or even run standalone by any machine with a Java Runtime Environment (JRE) installed.

-### Install Jenkins
+### Download and Install Jenkins
+Since Jenkins is written in Java, it needs the JDK to exists in the machine to be able to run, so we first need to download the JDK and then Jenkins.

-If you are on a Debian distribution (Ubuntu, Parrot, etc.) you can use the following bash script:
+If you are on a Debian distribution you can use the following bash script:
 ```
 #! /bin/bash
 sudo apt update